cloudops/cloudmc-standard-kb/en/object-storage-service/manage-my-objects-using-the-self-service-portal.md

 ![Buckets list](/assets/cca-managing-objects-portal-en-1.png)

-When you click on the **Add Bucket** located on the top-right of our browser, you will be asked:
+When you click on the **Add bucket** located on the top-right of your browser, you will be asked:
-- To provide a name for your Bucket
+- To provide a name for your bucket
 - Select the storage policy you want to use
 - By default, new buckets are private.
 But we offer the possibility to make it publicly accessible so no authentication is required to retrieve an object (click on "Enable Public Access" for this)